Match Ticker

-Week 7 of the League of Legends Championship Series (LCS) is upon us and playoffs are approaching rapidly.
+Week 7 of the League of Legends Championship Series (LCS) is upon them and playoffs are approaching rapidly.

 Some teams will be looking to maintain their current form as they get ready for playoffs.
 Others will be looking to rebound after a rough few weeks.
 All of them will be looking to improve to give themselves not only the best shot to lock into playoffs, but the best chance to win the Spring 2020 title.